TechReborn/TechReborn/README.md

 1.8.9:
 ---

-*This version is no longer supported, update to 1.9*
+*This version is only semi-supported while ic2 is on 1.8.9*

 [![Build Status](http://modmuss50.me:8080/job/TechReborn-1.8.9/badge/icon)](http://modmuss50.me:8080/job/TechReborn-1.8.9/)